Agnelli's failed coup: 'Judas-like' Juventus president has lost powerful allies over Super League 'betrayal' | Goal.com

 The three 'rebels', as they were dubbed by the Italian press, insisted that they wished to remain in Serie A.

-However, according to La Repubblica, when it was pointed out that Juve, Inter and Milan would have such an incredible financial advantage over their rivals that no other team would have a chance of winning the Scudetto, Agnelli reportedly replied, "Correct me if I'm wrong, but hasn't that been the case for the past 80 years?"
+However, according to La Repubblica, when it was pointed out that Juve, Inter and Milan would have such an incredible financial advantage over their rivals that no other team would have a chance of winning the Scudetto, Agnelli reportedly replied, "Maybe I'm wrong, but hasn't that been the case for the past 80 years?"

 The other club presidents were stunned by his response but Sampdoria president Massimo Ferrero sarcastically called Agnelli a "genius" and told him he deserved a round of applause.